 The City of Champlin is part of a Joint Powers Fire District that shares fire services with the City of Anoka.
 This Joint Powers Agreement (JPA) began in 1985.

-The Fire Department is a combination department which means it employees both fulltime and paid on call firefighters.
-The Fire Chief and three fulltime firefighters make up the fulltime staffing with the assistance of a part time Fire Department Administrative Assistant.
-The paid-on-call division consists of forty four firefighters who respond to calls when available in each City.
+The Fire Department is a combination department which means it employees both full-time and paid-on-call firefighters.
+The Fire Chief and three full-time firefighters make up the full-time staffing with the assistance of a part-time Fire Department Administrative Assistant.
+The paid-on-call division consists of forty four firefighters who respond to calls in each City.
 The Fire Department has two stations.
-Station one in Anoka houses two engines, one rescue, one tanker, two grass truck, one ladder truck, one boat and two boom containment trailers for spill containment.
-Station two in Champlin houses to engines, one ladder truck, one boat, one grass truck and one decontamination trailer.
+Station No. 1 is located in Anoka and it houses two engines, one rescue, one tanker, two grass truck, one ladder truck, one boat and two boom containment trailers for spill containment.
+Station No. 2 is located in Champlin and it houses two engines, one ladder truck, one boat, one grass truck and one decontamination trailer.

-The Anoka-Champlin Fire Department Station 2 is located in Champlin’s Public Safety Building at 11955 Champlin Drive.
+The Anoka-Champlin Fire Department Station No. 2 is located in Champlin’s Public Safety Building at 11955 Champlin Drive.

-The Anoka-Champlin Fire Department Station 1 is located in Anoka’s Public Safety Building at 275 Harrison Street.
+The Anoka-Champlin Fire Department Station No. 1 is located in Anoka’s Public Safety Building at 275 Harrison Street.